jeremiecoullon/jax-tqdm/README.md

 # JAX-tqdm

-Add a tqdm progress bar to your JAX scans and loops.
+Add a [tqdm](https://github.com/tqdm/tqdm) progress bar to your JAX scans and loops.

-The code is explained in this [blog post](https://www.jeremiecoullon.com/2021/01/29/jax_progress_bar/).

 ## Installation